-- A visual hands-on inspection from bead to bead, inside and out is done to find and mark all visible defects. - An electronic inspection is done to find all "through-the-tire" penetrations in the crown and sidewall areas, and another inspection to determine the conditions within the casing can be completed. - 3.
-The final stage involves a bead-to-bead inspection, which includes inflating the tire to operating pressure.
+- A visual hands-on inspection from bead to bead, inside and out, is done to find and mark all visible defects. - 2.
+An electronic inspection is done to find all "through-the-tire" penetrations in the crown and sidewall areas, and another inspection to determine the conditions within the casing to confirm it can be completed. - The final stage involves a bead-to-bead inspection, which includes inflating the tire to operating pressure.